monowai/fd-demo/README.md

 ## Status
 Docker and docker-compose is the only current pre-packaged distribution.
 Pre-built artifacts are available in the [MVNRepostitory](https://mvnrepository.com/artifact/org.flockdata) for alternative deployment scenarios

-You'll need to ensure you've installed [DockerToolbox](https://www.docker.com/products/docker-toolbox) before proceeding.
-Do not run this with the native docker osx/windows as underlying community libraries are still being upgraded to address the new architecture.

-Check that your docker-machine is up and running

-`docker-machine ip`

-Hereon please replace references to `docker-ip` with your machines docker IP, or create an alias in your hosts file for convenience.
+You'll need to ensure you have a recent version of Docker installed 17.12+

+We are assuming you are not using docker-toolbox but rather Docker for Windows/Mac etc

 # Installation